-You Can’t Deduct Personal, Living or Family Expenses – Personal expenses can’t be deducted as business expenses on your taxes.
+Personal, Living, and Family Expenses Aren’t Business Deductions – Personal expenses can’t be deducted as business expenses on your taxes.
 Some business owners try to deduct personal expenses such as meals, travel, supplies, phone, and car expenses as business expenses in their accounting system to reduce their taxable income.
-For one thing, the IRS doesn’t allow personal expenses as business deductions.
-Secondly, taking personal expenses as business expenses in your accounting system obscures the financial picture of your business because your expenses are inflated with expenses that aren’t related to your business.
-This can effectively eliminate your ability to determine the financial health of your business and make sound business decisions based on accurate financial information.
+First, the IRS has very specific guidelines about what is an allowable business deduction.
+Second, taking personal expenses as business expenses in your accounting system obscures the financial picture of your business because your expenses are inflated with expenses that aren’t related to your business.

 What if You’re Audited?
 If your business is audited by one of the tax agencies and they see personal expenses commingled with business expenses in your business accounting system, they may adjust your tax returns, which may result in you being assessed additional tax due.
 Do you have receipts proving the expenses you’re claiming are clearly business expenses?